-‘South Park’ Makes Fun of Overly Sensitive Music Publication
+Remember That Time ‘South Park’ Made Fun of an Overly Sensitive Music Publication?

-In case you haven’t heard, SPIN featured prominently in an episode of South Park that premiered last night.
+In case you haven’t heard, SPIN was featured prominently in a 2014 episode of South Park exactly five years ago.
 Normally, we’d be honored to appear in South Park — in a way, we still kinda are — but we probably would’ve rather it happened under different circumstances.

-We wrote a post about last week’s episode, “Gluten Free Ebola,” which featured a gag of Stan’s dad, Randy Marsh, dressing and performing as New Zealand singer/songwriter Lorde, that got a whole bunch of South Park fans riled up, saying that we were overly sensitive and missed the joke entirely.
+We wrote a post about the episode before, “Gluten Free Ebola,” which featured a gag of Stan’s dad, Randy Marsh, dressing and performing as New Zealand singer/songwriter Lorde, that got a whole bunch of South Park fans riled up, saying that we were overly sensitive and missed the joke entirely.
 Truth be told, they may have had a point — we were probably a little (unnecessarily) defensive about a joke that wasn’t really as much at Lorde’s expense as we originally thought.

 Can’t say we saw this coming, but that’s what makes South Park the show that it is: It has never taken slights lying down, and if we criticize it, we ought to be prepared to be fired back upon.
 Fair enough.